kai687/sphinxawesome-theme/docs/how-to/configure/includes/docsearch.rst

 Algolia provides you with three credentials for DocSearch.
 You must add the application ID and search API key to your site to authenticate and authorize search requests.
 Keep the write API key a secret.
+You can find your credentials in the `Algolia dashboard <https://www.algolia.com/dashboard>`_.

 Application ID
    The identifier for your project on Algolia.